awsteiner/o2scl/doc/o2scl/eos/sphinx/hadrons.rst

 Akmal-Pandharipande-Ravenhall EOS example
 -----------------------------------------

-This example computes the APR EOS with :ref:`eos_had_apr.
-It computes nuclear and neutron matter and then matter in beta-equilibrium with both a Maxwell construction (as done in the [Akmal98eo]_) and a Gibbs construction to match the low- and high-density phases.
+This example computes the APR EOS with :ref:`eos_had_apr
+<eos_had_apr>`.
+It computes nuclear and neutron matter and then matter
+in beta-equilibrium with both a Maxwell construction (as done in the [Akmal98eo]_) and a Gibbs construction to match the low- and high-density phases.
 Afterwards it computes the properties of neutron stars from the EOS.
-Most of the data is stored in :ref:`table_units <o2scl:table_units>` objects and then written to HDF files in the examples directory.
+Most of the data is stored in :ref:`table_units
+<o2scl:table_units>` objects and then written to HDF files in the
+examples directory.

 This example is rather lengthy and the full source code is not duplicated here.
 The class created in that example is documented at